MobCat/MobCats-original-xbox-game-list/ListKey.md

 Like for eg. the Chihiro arcade media board thing, we can confirm that any game that has it is from around 2003+ and games that don't, are made at launch or up until then.
 I need to do some more homework to see what XDK revision came out then that devs had to upgrade to and test out this default flag.

-**\[XDK Version\]**
+**\[XDK Version\]**<br>
-This is the version of the xbox develment kit that was used to compile this defult.xbe Sometimes a game will have miltible
+This is the version of the xbox development kit that was used to compile this default.xbe Sometimes a game will have multiple XDK vers listed on my list.
+This is because sometimes a developer may not have there XDK fully up to date for various reasons.
+So some libraries used will be older then others, you will have to use the tools to view which libraries are compiled for witch XDK.
+For the most part, and especially now days 20 years on, this will not impact gameplay.
+The xbox will just load those compiled libraries from the xbe as is, and as needed, and the xbox will just play them fine  (v1.6 xbox issues aside which is kinda unrelated to this).

 **\[MD5 Checksum\]**
 This is a unique MD5 checksum of the xbe this info was pulled from.
 If your xbe has the same checksum but not the same info, we have issues...